taijusanagi/PODP/README.md

 # PODP - HackFEVM Submission

-PODP is Proof Of Data Preservation
+PODP is Proof Of Data Preservation for Filecoin Ecosystem

 ## Product Concept